Robinpig/Note/docs/CS/Algorithms/LSM.md

 ### Write Amplification

-Even though LSM-trees can pro- vide much better write throughput than in-place update structures such as B+-trees by reducing random I/Os, the leveling merge policy, which has been adopted by modern key-value stores such as LevelDB and RocksDB, still in- curs relatively high write amplification.
+Even though LSM-trees can provide much better write throughput than in-place update structures such as B+-trees by reducing random I/Os, the leveling merge policy, which has been adopted by modern key-value stores such as LevelDB and RocksDB, still incurs relatively high write amplification.
-High write amplifi- cation not only limits the write performance of an LSM-tree but also reduces the lifespan of SSDs due to frequent disk writes.
+High write amplification not only limits the write performance of an LSM-tree but also reduces the lifespan of SSDs due to frequent disk writes.
 A large body of research has been conducted to re- duce the write amplification of LSM-trees.

 #### Tiering